-- No Restricted Work Injury and no Lost Time Injuries recorded during 2020 (Brazaville office and camp were closed for four months due to COVID-19 precautions). - Personal protection equipment (helmet, gloves, masks, etc.) are renewed every year and have been renewed again in 2020 and put at the disposal of all employees and subcontractors. - Four Meetings of the health and safety MPD Congo committee took place as a mandatory exercise under Congolese law on the following themes: Information of COVID-19, protection against COVID-19, and practice of fire fighting and prevention.
+- No Restricted Work Injury and no Lost Time Injuries recorded during 2021. - Personal protection equipment (helmet, gloves, masks, etc.) are renewed every year and have been renewed again in 2021 and put at the disposal of all employees and subcontractors. - Four Meetings of the health and safety MPD Congo committee took place as a mandatory exercise under Congolese law on the following themes: COVID-19 prevention, COVID-19 vaccination, fire fighting and prevention, safe driving.

-- 12 safety and Job Safety Analysis ("JSA") meetings were held during the year as part of the proactive programme and 5 awareness meetings (total 80 people and 20 hours of training). - 12 induction (health, safety, environment and community) for site visitors (total of 16 people and 10 hours of training). - Awareness meetings have been held under the following themes: protection against COVID-19; washing hands and hygiene principles to fight COVID-19. - Regular alcohol tests were carried out on site, the results were negative for all employees. - No cases of medical and restricted work-related treatment in 2020 and no Medical Treatment Incident ("MTI") incidents were reported in 2020. - Health and safety is a priority for the Project.
-Every incident, including very minor ones, is recorded in a quarterly report written by the Project's management team and forwarded to state representatives and shareholders through the quaterly report. - At the end of 2020 the Zanaga Project achieved a total of 3,052 days without any accident. - No Restricted Work Injury was recorded during 2020, and no Lost Time Injuries occurred.
-This is an excellent result for the Project, even taking into consideration the reduction in activity at the mine site and the suspension of activites for four months due to COVID-19.
+- 22 safety and Job Safety Analysis ("JSA") meetings were held during the year as part of the proactive programme and more than 30 awareness meetings (total 188 people and 40 hours of training). - More than 60 induction (health, safety, environment and community) for site visitors (total of 84 people and 30 hours of training). - Awareness meetings have been held under the following themes: protection against COVID-19; washing hands and hygiene principles to fight COVID-19. - Regular alcohol tests were carried out on site, the results were negative for all employees. - No cases of medical and restricted work-related treatment in 2021 and no Medical Treatment Incident ("MTI") incidents were reported in 2021. - Health and safety is a priority for the Project.
+Every incident, including very minor ones, is recorded in a quarterly report written by the Project's management team and forwarded to state representatives and shareholders through the quaterly report. - At the end of 2021 the Zanaga Project achieved a total of 3,417 days without any accident. - No Restricted Work Injury was recorded during 2021, and no Lost Time Injuries occurred.
+This is an excellent result for the Project, taking into account that different activities that were carried out by the local team (rehabilitation of the camp after closure for several months in 2020, rehabilitation of differend roads to access the camp area, studies on site, collection and testing of samplesetc.).
 The focus for the health and safety programme remains on the implementation of the Fatal Hazard Protocols and the 10 Golden Rules.